apache/mxnet/docs/api/python/autograd.md

 block, respectively.

-A detailed tutorials is available in Part 1 of
+Detailed tutorials are available in Part 1 of
 [the MXNet gluon book](http://gluon.mxnet.io/).